GalaluddinOwais/The-Evolving-Green-Thing/README.md

 #### Target The Ball (Neural Network)

-The goal is to get as close as possible to the pinned ball, wherever the pinned ball may be
+The goal is to get as close as possible to the pinned ball, wherever the pinned ball pops up from

 <img src="https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/33bf0734-0d9b-4eba-8975-67bef6239f1e" width="40%" height="40%">